unifiedjs/unifiedjs.github.io/doc/learn/introduction-to-syntax-trees.md

 ---
+description: Guide that shows the basics of syntax trees (ASTs)
 group: guide
+modified: 2024-08-05
+published: 2019-12-12
 title: Intro to syntax trees
-description: Guide that shows the basics of syntax trees (ASTs)
-published: 2019-12-12
-modified: 2019-12-12
 ---

 ## Introduction to syntax trees